shirazipooya/Journal-IrrigationWaterEngineering/README.md

 #
-Source code of article which is submited in Journal of Irrigation & Water Engineering.
+Source code of article which is submitted  in Journal of Irrigation & Water Engineering.